Listing of Scholarships for 2017-2018:

 United Negro College Fund (UNCF): A listing of UNCF scholarships, programs, internships, and fellowships for UNCF member colleges and others.
 Varied scholarships, awards, deadlines, and criteria.

 University of Hawaii at Manoa Scholarship listing page: UH Manoa Financial Aid Services (FAS) office scholarship listing page with UH Scholarships, Local, and National resources.

-Western Undergraduate Exchange: WUE is the Western Undergraduate Exchange, a program coordinated by the Western Interstate Commission for Higher Education (WICH).
-Through WUE, students in Western states may enroll in participating two year and four year public college programs at a reduced tuition level: up to 150 percent of the institutions regular resident tuition.
+WUE is the Western Undergraduate Exchange, a program coordinated by the Western Interstate Commission for Higher Education (WICH).
+Through WUE, students in Western states, including Hawaii, may enroll in participating two-year and four-year public college programs at a reduced tuition level: up to 150 percent of the institutions regular resident tuition instead of three times as much for non-resident tuition.
 At UH Maui College, Reduced WUE tuition is currently only available for freshman and transfer students applying for the Bachelor of Applied Science (BAS) Degree in the Applied Business and Information Technology (ABIT) program.